Answers for Employers

 Form I-9 rules govern whether an individual is considered self-employed with respect to the use of E-Verify.
 A self-employed individual is not required to complete Form I-9 for himself or herself unless the individual is an employee of a business entity.
 If the self-employed individual is not required to complete Form I-9, he or she may not be required to enroll in E-Verify; however, a sole proprietor may be required to enroll under a state law.
 Also, self-employed individuals may enroll in E-Verify if they plan to hire additional employees at a later date.
 A self-employed individual must have a Federal Employer Identification Number (FEIN) before enrolling in and using E-Verify.

 Optional Practical Training (OPT) is temporary employment that is directly related to an F-1 student’s major area of study.
 Certain students are eligible to receive a 17-month extension of post-completion OPT.
-The F-1 student applying for the STEM extension needs to provide your E-Verify company identification number on his Application for Employment Authorization (Form I-765) in order to be granted the extension.
-As the student’s employer, you are required to enroll in E-Verify for her to maintain her OPT status.
-To extend OPT, the student must apply before her current status expires, so do not delay enrollment.
-Our service meets the requirements of the OPT program.
+The F-1 student applying for the STEM extension needs to provide your E-Verify company identification number on her Application for Employment Authorization (Form I-765) in order to be granted the extension.

 We will provide the USCIS-issued Company ID number (also known as the “federal work authorization number” or “E-Verify number”) that your OPT employee requires to extend their eligibility.
 Our service meets the requirements of the OPT program.